shivangjhalani/shivangjhalani.com/content/post/3.ML/1.GradientDescentWithGolang/index.md

 readingTime: true
 comments: true
 math: true
-hidden: false
+hidden: true
 ---
 ## Motivation
 I started the Machine Learning specialisation by Andrew Ng on coursera, and while I find the videos very interesting, the optional jupyter notebook labs were not as engaging, and already given all the code didn't seem fun at all!
 Plus I do not like python, and the added abstraction of python + numpy didn't appeal to me.
-I will go on a rant about why I do not like python and abstractions someone else made so much.

-So, I decided that rather than mindlessly staring at the jupyter notebooks, I would rather code on my own, and while I am at it, why not add a bit of a challenge and learn go at the same time as well!didn't appeal to me.
+So, I decided that rather than mindlessly staring at the jupyter notebooks, I would rather code on my own, and while I am at it, why not add a bit of a challenge and learn go at the same time as well!

 ## Starting our Gradient Descent
 Gradient descent is an algorithm used for minimizing any function.